-Each student is required to complete a research project on a topic of their choice related to the genetic counseling profession.
-Students are introduced to the research project in the Fall and Winter semesters of their first year in the Research Project Seminar (MGG 7999, section 001, Fall Y1) and Biostatistics 1 (FPH 7015, Fall Y1).
-In these courses, students learn about the research process including study design, institutional review boards, data analysis and professional writing.
-The project is self-directed and generally involves formulating and testing a hypothesis.
+Each student is required to complete a research project on a topic of their choice related to an aspect of genetic counseling.
+Students are introduced to the research project in the Fall and Winter semesters of their first year in the Research Project Seminar Course (MGG 7999, section 003, Fall Y1) and a Research Project Boot Camp (Winter Y1).
+Through these activities students learn about the research process including developing a research question, conducting a comprehensive literature review, developing a research protocol, study design, research methods, creating study instruments, conducting human subjects research, statistical methods, data cleaning and analysis, and professional writing.
+The project is self-directed but with strong support from an advisor and mentors.
+Most projects involve formulating and answering a research question and/or testing a hypothesis.

-Examples of student projects might include the following: a report on a small series of cases which illustrates a novel concept or answers a specific question; the evaluation of an innovative educational tool, screening tool, or counseling strategy; analysis and interpretation of data from an existing research project or database to answer a new question; or generation of new data followed by analysis and interpretation to answer an original question.
+Examples of student projects might include the following: data collection followed by analysis and interpretation to answer an original research question; a report on a small series of cases which illustrates a novel concept or answers a specific question; the evaluation of an innovative educational tool, screening tool, or counseling strategy; analysis and interpretation of data from an existing research project or database to answer a new question; or a systematic review of the literature with or without a meta-analysis.

-Students present their research findings during the genetic counseling seminar series in the final semester of study.
-It is also expected that students will submit an abstract of their research project to a national meeting (e.g., NSGC, ASHG, ACMG) and for publication when appropriate.
-The research project falls under the University’s Plan B for Master’s students.
+Students present their research findings as part of the Medical Genetics Grand Rounds series in the final semester of study.
+It is also expected that students will submit an abstract of their research project to a national meeting (e.g., NSGC, ASHG, ACMG) and submit a manuscript for publication, when appropriate.
+The research project falls under the University’s Plan B for Master’s students (modified).

 Westrate, L., Brennan, S., Carmany, E.P.
 (2020) Assessing the availability and quality of Spanish-language genetic resources for patients on the internet.
 J Genet Couns.
 29(3):381-390. doi: 10.1002/jgc4.1267.
 Epub 2020 Mar 30.